Klipper3d/klipper/docs/index.md

 ![](img/klipper-logo.png){ .center-image }

-Klipper is a 3D-printer firmware combining the power of a general purpose computer with one or more micro-controllers.
+Klipper is 3D-printer firmware combining the power of a general purpose computer with one or more micro-controllers.
 Check out the [features](Features.md) document.